visipedia/caltech-fish-counting/README.md

 ### Annotations

-We provide annotations in the MOTChallenge format and use the default directory structure as described [here](https://github.com/JonathonLuiten/TrackEval/tree/master/docs/MOTChallenge-Official#data-format).
+We provide annotations in COCO format as well as  MOTChallenge format.
+For both, we use the default directory structure as described [here](https://github.com/JonathonLuiten/TrackEval/tree/master/docs/MOTChallenge-Official#data-format).
 After extracting the `tar.gz`, the directory structure is as follows:

+#### MOTChallenge
 ```
 annotations/
     kenai-train/